plus-mobilitylab/netascore-documentation/advanced-docker.md

 ![Database customisation of the docker compose file](resources/img/docker-compose_custom.png)

-The `port`-Section specifies the internal mapping between the port in the Docker container and the one of the local DB-Instance and the `environment`-settings spe3cify the credentials for the Docker-DB.
+The `port`-Section specifies the internal mapping between the port in the Docker container and the one of the local DB-Instance and the `environment`-settings specify the credentials for the Docker-DB.

 ## Troubleshooting and performance improvement